 “Of course, when you teach history, you spend a great deal of time focusing on the subject of death.
 Down through the centuries, it was a frequent companion.
 Due to rampant disease, poor nutrition, and a lack of sanitation, life expectancy was lower and infant mortality rates were heartbreaking.

 “But, sadly, we are responsible for most human suffering.
-Those who have power, those who want power and those the powerful crush all create history through death.
-So, if would be fair to say that I’m well acquainted with the subject.”
+Those who have power, those who want power, and those the powerful crush all create history through death.
+So, it would be fair to say that I’m well acquainted with the subject.”

 “I was hoping we could cover more than just that one topic.”